MorganResearchLab/scarecrow/docs/example_10X3p.md

 Chromium barcode whitelists for different chemistry versions are available at [https://teichlab.github.io/scg_lib_structs/methods_html/10xChromium3.html](https://teichlab.github.io/scg_lib_structs/methods_html/10xChromium3.html).
 The library for this sample used the v3.1 chemistry, so the barcode whitelist to use is 3M-february-2018.txt.gz.
 The file should be downloaded to `${PROJECT}/barcodes`, unzipped and checked that it contains a single barcode per line with no headers.

-We can now run `scarecrow seed` to process the barcode whitelist.
-The below example is for a SLURM HPC, but will work on a standard PC by omitting the `sbatch` line.

-***There are significantly more barcodes with 10X than Parse.
-May need to refactor seed to work with a set like reap.
-Also check if subset of barcodes returns equivalent profile.***
+***There are significantly more barcodes (6.9M) with 10X than Parse.
+The set-based approach to finding barcodes is unlikely to be the best option.
+Currently testing Aho-Corasick trie method.
+Given large number of barcodes, unlikely that accomodating mismatches will be appropriate.***

 ```bash
 mkdir -p ${PROJECT}/barcode_profiles